"

 You can benefit from setting aside time for ideation.
 Reserving time to let your mind roam freely as you think about an issue or problem from multiple directions is a necessary component of the process.
 Ideation takes time and a deliberate effort to move beyond your habitual thought patterns.
 If you consciously set aside time for creativity, you will broaden your mental horizons and allow yourself to change and grow.

 Entrepreneurs work with two types of thinking.
 Linear thinking—sometimes called vertical thinking—involves a logical, step-by-step process.
 In contrast, creative thinking is more often lateral thinking, free and open thinking in which established patterns of logical thought are purposefully ignored or even challenged.
-You can ignore logic; anything becomes possible.
+If you can ignore logic; anything becomes possible.
 Linear thinking is crucial in turning your idea into a business.
 Lateral thinking will allow you to use your creativity to solve problems that arise.

 It is certainly possible for you to be an entrepreneur and focus on linear thinking.
 Many viable business ventures flow logically and directly from existing products and services.
 However, for various reasons, creativity and lateral thinking are emphasized in many contemporary contexts in the study of entrepreneurship.
 Some reasons for this are increased global competition, the speed of technological change, and the complexity of trade and communication systems.
 These factors help explain not just why creativity is emphasized in entrepreneurial circles but also why creativity should be emphasized.
 Product developers of the twenty-first century are expected to do more than simply push products and innovations a step further down a planned path.
 Newer generations of entrepreneurs are expected to be path breakers in new products, services, and processes.